nirma4869/Games-Engineering/README.md

 Moreover, I really enjoyed the rigging process because it showed me that you don't have to draw every movement yourself, which simplifies many things.
 Programming the different attack patterns of the various enemies was also instructive.
 Implementing the Dijkstra algorithm was particularly interesting.

-## Link to the full Project, weekly Documentation, and Video:
+## Link to the Full Project, Weekly Documentation, and Video of the game:
 [Project Link and Video](https://drive.google.com/drive/folders/1hW7uMVgH8L1YE9WBmKmZPSuXZDGE1sjV?usp=drive_link)